 Students who want to study sports broadcasting can enroll in journalism programs that offer courses in the subject available through 4-year colleges and universities.
 Depending on a student's previous education level, both bachelor's and master's degrees are available and can prepare the student for a career in sports broadcasting; certificates are available from a few schools as well.

-Sports Broadcasting Course Availability
+Schools for Sports Broadcasting

-Sports Broadcasting Program Overviews
+Selecting a Sports Broadcasting Program

 Bachelor's Degree in Sports Broadcasting

 A 4-year degree program in sports broadcasting offered at a college or university will combine general studies courses with sports broadcasting coursework.
 Students also complete journalism classes and supplement this coursework with classes focusing exclusively on sports journalism.
 Some programs offer classes in other relevant topics, such as sports management and sports finance.
 Bachelor's degree programs usually award credit for completing an internship.
 Applicants should have a good high school GPA and have above average SAT or ACT scores.
-Classes for the journalism major may include:

 Master's Degree in Sports Broadcasting

 Master's degree programs give students with non-journalism bachelor's degrees or relatively little professional experience the opportunity to gain journalism training and work experience.
 Many classes are hands-on and include covering local or college sports.
 Completion of an internship or other independent production project is also usually required.
 In addition to passing the Graduate Record Exam (GRE) and obtaining letters of recommendation, a bachelor's degree and a demonstrated interest in journalism are necessary for admission.
-Master's degree coursework will cover topics such as: